PRERIVID Operational Group: Prediction of vineyard water needs for sustainable use of irrigation water

 - Risk of increased eutrophication and/or deterioration of water quality.

-- Risk of increasing the area of arid and semi-arid zones due to desertification.
+- Risk of increased surface area of arid and semi-arid zones due to desertification.

-- Risks arising from changes in the phenology of plant species (emergence of leaves and fruiting) that can cause the decoupling of the biological cycles of interdependent species, including animal species.
+- Risks arising from changes in the phenology of plant species (appearance of leaves and fruiting) that can cause decoupling between the biological cycles of interdependent species including animal species.

-- Risk of increased impact on crop cycles and changes/reductions in production due to changes in the seasonality of horticultural activity.
+- Risk of increased disruption to crop cycles and modification/reduction in production as a result of the variation in the seasonality of horticultural activity.

-- Risk of decreased yield of herbaceous species, especially those irrigated, due to irrigation limitations.
+- Risk of decreased yield of herbaceous species, especially irrigated ones, due to limitations in irrigation.

 - Risk of loss of farms due to production losses and increased input prices.

-PRERIVID aims to develop a vineyard irrigation management tool that allows for predicting requirements based on meteorological data, soil moisture, and local weather forecasts.
-The goal is to determine water requirements, develop a prediction model and irrigation management tool, evaluate the impact of agronomic techniques, use new digital tools to assess water stress, and transfer results to the industry.
+PRERIVID aims to develop a vineyard irrigation management tool that predicts water requirements based on meteorological data, soil moisture, and local weather forecasts.
+The project seeks to determine water needs, develop a predictive model and an irrigation management tool, evaluate the impact of agronomic techniques, utilize new digital tools for assessing water stress, and transfer results to the agricultural sector.

 The main results will be:

-- Model for calculating vineyard water needs and estimating 7-day requirements.
+- Model for calculating vineyard water needs and estimating requirements for 7 days.

 - 7-day prediction model of reference evapotranspiration (ETo) and crop coefficient (Kc) for each phenological stage, for different soil types and different wine-growing areas.

-- Irrigation management tool that allows you to determine the current water needs of your vineyard and estimate future irrigation requirements.
+- Irrigation management tool that allows you to determine the current water needs of the vineyard and estimate future irrigation requirements.

 - Postal address: Rua Lope Gómez de Marzoa S/N - Campus Vida, Santiago de Compostela, A Coruña